- DBMP: Representation of CertainTeed LLC in chapter 11 proceedings.

 * Denotes experience prior to joining Goodwin

-Mr. Steel is a member of the American Bankruptcy Institute, the Federal Bar Council, and the Turnaround Management Association.
-Mr. Steel has also dedicated significant time to pro bono matters, including representations relating to the Veterans Consortium Pro Bono Program, New York Bankruptcy Legal Aid & Pro Bono Services, Kids in Need of Defense – KIND, and representing the American Association for Justice and the New Jersey Association for Justice in submitting an Amici Curiae brief to the U.S. Supreme Court in connection with the Third Circuit’s decision in Diacetyl Plaintiffs v.
+Mr. Steel is a member of the American Bankruptcy Institute, the Federal Bar Council, and the Turnaround Management Association (TMA).
+He serves on the TMA New York City Chapter’s Board of Directors as the Marketing and Communications Chair.
+Mr. Steel has also dedicated significant time to pro bono matters, including representations relating to the Veterans Consortium Pro Bono Program, New York Bankruptcy Legal Aid & Pro Bono Services, Kids in Need of Defense – KIND, LSNYC Housing Repair Project, Brooklyn VLP, Voteriders and Ukraine TPS Clinic, and representing the American Association for Justice and the New Jersey Association for Justice in submitting an Amici Curiae brief to the U.S. Supreme Court in connection with the Third Circuit’s decision in Diacetyl Plaintiffs v.
 Aaroma Holdings (In re Emoral), LLC, 740 F.3d 845 (3d Cir.
 2014).